Geetanjali Shree: Early life and education

-Works
+Writing career

 Her first story, "Bel Patra" (1987), was published in the literary magazine Hans and was followed by a collection of short stories Anugoonj (1991).

 The English translation of her novel Mai catapulted her to fame.
 The novel is about three generations of women and the men around them, in a North Indian middle-class family.
 Mai has been translated into several languages, including Serbian and Korean.
 It has also been translated into English by Nita Kumar, who was awarded the Sahitya Akademi Translation Prize, and into Urdu by Bashir Unwan with a preface by Intizar Hussain.
 Other translations of the novel include a French translation by Annie Montaut, and a German translation by Reinhold Schein.

 Shree's second novel Hamara Shahar Us Baras is set loosely after the incidents of Babri Masjid demolition.
+Its English translation by Daisy Rockwell, her second collaboration with Shree, was published in 2024.
+A review on Scroll.in regards the novel's form as perhaps the only way to capture the "psychic context of communalism" that concerns the novel and its social world.

 Her fourth novel, Khālī jagah (2006), has been translated into English by Nivedita Menon as The Empty Space, French by Nicola Pozza as Une place vide, and German by Georg Lechner and Nivedita Menon as Im leeren Raum.

 Her fifth novel, Ret Samadhi (2018), has been commended by Alka Saraogi for "its sweeping imagination and sheer power of language, unprecedented and uninhibited".
 It has been translated into English by Daisy Rockwell as Tomb of Sand, and into French by Annie Montaut as Au-delà de la frontière.
 On 26 May 2022, Tomb of Sand won the International Booker Prize, becoming the first book in Hindi and the first from an Indian writer to receive the accolade.